Bogaerts homers, Red Sox beat White Sox 6-3 in rain

 José Ruiz (0-1) took the loss after allowing Bogaerts’ two-run shot in the fifth, breaking a 3-all tie.

 Rafael Devers was 4-for-4 with an RBI for Boston.
 He led off the fifth with his second double of the game and Bogaerts followed with a drive out to center.
-The celebration was interrupted a few minutes later when Anderson was hurt while throwing out J.D.
-Martinez.

-Jon Jay was 3-for-4 for Chicago and Anderson had a pair of hits before his injury.

 Vázquez extended his career-high hitting streak to 11 games with a two-run single in the third, tying it at 3-all.